candu/blog-old/source/_posts/2012-10-02-welcome-to-quantified-savagery.markdown

 self knowledge through numbers
 {% endblockquote %}

-- *self*: you seek to answer *your* questions.
+- **self:** you seek to answer *your* questions.
-- *knowledge*: in doing this, you gain an *awareness* of your behaviors and motivations.
+- **knowledge:** in doing this, you gain an *awareness* of your behaviors and motivations.
-- *through numbers*: this process is driven by *data* gathered from sensors, journals, and any other tools at your disposal.
+- **through numbers:** this process is driven by *data* gathered from sensors, journals, and any other tools at your disposal.

-This is a good first-level approximation: you gather your data, analyze it, interpret the analysis, and reap a greater self-awareness.
+This is a good first-level approximation: you *gather* your data, *analyze* it, and *interpret* the analysis to become more *self-aware*.

+{% pullquote %}
 But why is this suddenly important?
 After all, journal-keeping has been around roughly as long as written languages.
-The answer lies in *technology*: for the first time in history, over half the world's population is equipped with networked computing devices that are jam-packed with sensors.
-We refer to these devices as mobile phones only by historical accident.
+The answer lies in *technology*.
+{" For the first time in history, over half the world's population owns sensor-packed networked computing devices. "} We refer to these devices as mobile phones only by historical accident.
 In fact, they're really powerful tools for speeding up this process of gaining *self knowledge through numbers*.
+{% endpullquote %}

 As I said before, though, this is only a first-level approximation.
 There are two main ways in which Quantified Self can achieve greater awesomeness: